 She previously held the CFP designation as well as the Series 7, 66, 24 and 28 securities licenses and is now on the board of CUESA, a nonprofit dedicated to growing thriving communities through the power and joy of local food.

-Ric Edelman is an author and founder of RIA Edelman Financial Engines.
+Ric Edelman is an author and founder of RIA Edelman Financial Engines (earlier Edelman Financial Services).
 He also leads the Digital Assets Council of Financial Professionals, which recently formed a strategic partnership with the Financial Planning Association to provide educational programming and content to help FPA members understand the complexities of cryptocurrencies and how these issues can affect their clients’ financial plans.

 “Gaining vital knowledge about this new asset class will help financial planners attract more clients and serve them better,” Edelman said of the partnership and its goals.
 The Digital Assets Council of Financial Professionals also offers a certificate program for financial planners to obtain proficiency in blockchain and digital assets to help manage their clients’ investment management strategy.